- Brand name

 METVIX should only be used on the first presentation of any Basal Cell Carcinomas (BCCs).
 The performance of METVIX on recurring BCCs is unknown.

 METVIX should only be used on non-pigmented, small (<40 mm diameter) and non- genital Bowen’s disease lesions.
 The performance of Metvix on larger, deeper, darker or genital skin cancers is unknown.

 Before you start treatment with METVIX, any UV-treatment on your skin should be ceased.

-METVIX treatment should only be administered by a doctor or nurse trained to apply Photodynamic Therapy (PDT).
+METVIX treatment with red LED lamp should only be administered in the presence of a doctor, a nurse, or other health care professional trained to apply Photodynamic Therapy (PDT).

 If you have not told your doctor about any of the above, tell him/her before treatment with METVIX.

 Tell your Doctor or Nurse if you are using any other medicines, creams or ointments, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and METVIX may interfere with each other.
 Your Doctor and Nurse may have more information on medicines to be careful with while using METVIX.

 Health care professionals will perform all of the steps in your treatment:

 The treatment session begins with preparation of the cancerous or pre-cancerous skin by removing scales and crusts and roughening of the skin surface.
 Some Basal Cell Carcinomas (BCCs) are often covered by an intact layer of skin which should be removed.
 This helps METVIX cream and light treatment to reach affected skin.